munib/20210306-munibahmadfaridi/README.md

 # test coverage
 $ npm run test:cov
 ```
-# access App using
+# Swagger UI used app can be access using

 http://localhost:3000/

-OR

-POSTMAN

 # sample data to test app